shakes76/PatternAnalysis-2023/recognition/46905774_GCN/README.md

 Since the difference in the loss values between the training set and the validation set is too large in the initial period, if I show all 800 epochs of the image, we can't clearly see the difference between the two curves, so I only show the loss values of the first 15 epochs.
 From the image we can know that The validation loss starts at a very high value but rapidly decreases and stabilizes.
 The training loss follows a similar trend, though it levels out at a slightly lower value than the validation loss.
-And the difference between these two lines prove that the model isn't overfitting.
+And the difference between these two lines proves that the model isn't overfitting.

 ![image showing issue](https://github.com/Amberfafa/PatternAnalysis-2023/blob/topic-recognition/recognition/46905774_GCN/results_visualization/pre_train.png)